 Keep Your Roof As Clear As You Can

-It would help if you cleared any snow as it gathers – snow is heavier than it seems and can put a strain on your roof, and potentially compromise the structural integrity of your home over time.
+It would help if you cleared any snow as it gathers – snow is heavier than it seems and can put a strain on your roof and potentially compromise your home’s structural integrity over time.

-Again keeping your roof clear of debris is a vital maintenance rule to keep up throughout the year, but particularly vital over winter.
-If snow builds up, it can damage your roofing along with potentially causing issues like ice dams and leaks.
+Keeping your roof clear of debris is a vital maintenance rule to keep up throughout the year, but particularly vital over winter.
+If snow builds up, it can damage your roofing and potentially causing issues like ice dams and leaks.

 Fix Any Roof Damage

 If you see any damage, you must have it fixed as soon as possible.
 This is important at any time of the year, including over the winter.
 Keep an eye out for any cracking, loose shingles, or tiles, and if in doubt, consult a professional.

 Missing tiles or shingles can lead to water leaking into your home and causing damage.
 There’s nothing worse than trying to deal with water damage in the winter, especially if the snow and rain keep coming.